FEUP-ESOF-2020-21/open-cx-t7g2-hamelin-flutters/README.md

     TODO
 ```

-#### Generate Forums From Talks
-*Note: this is made automatically whenever a talk is added, so there is no mockup*
-As an administrator, I want the forums to be generated based on the talks and the talks' themes so that we can have organized forums, one for each theme/interest and one for each talk (for questions).
+#### Pin Answered Questions

+As a talk host, I want to be able to pin answered questions so that the question forum is organized and it is easy to find the answers to answered questions.
 ##### Value and Effort
-    - Value: Must have
+    - Value: Could have
     - Effort: S
 ##### Acceptance Tests
 ```gherkin